Faculty of Humanities and Social Sciences, University of Zagreb: Library

 The Faculty Library moved into a new building opened in March 2009, becoming the second largest library in Croatia (after the nearby National and University Library in Zagreb).
 It includes 24 department libraries with more than 600 000 books.
 The library consists of the ground floor, 6 upper floors and a closed repository.
 The ground floor is mainly intended to be used for reading and writing, while the five upper floors contain books from all departments.

 As of 2010, the sixth floor does not function yet.
 Books which have not been processed yet and are not available for public use are stored in the closed repository, located in the basement.

 There are 750 working places and 250 computers available for use.
-The library is open to all students and employees of the Faculty for borrowing books, while members of the public may use books and other resources within the library building.
+The library is open to all students and employees of the faculty for borrowing books, while members of the public may use books and other resources within the library building.
 All members and library employees use Koha – a library software which has several interfaces depending on the type of user.
 The catalogue is open access.
 It is possible to search for particular books by title, author, ISBN, subject, publisher and call number.

 The entire library system is highly technically advanced and equipped with models for supply, catalogization, public borrowing and statistics.
 One of the main advantages of the library is the 3M RFID system of electronic chips, which enables self-check, allowing users to borrow books by themselves.

-2016 riots
+The 2016 protest

 During 2016, many students and professors became dissatisfied with the current dean, prof. dr. sc.
 Vlatko Previšić (specifically his organization of the university).
-Previšić planned to connect Faculty of Humanities and Social Sciences (famous for its many agnostic and atheist students) with Catholic Faculty of Theology, offering a double major in Theology and another field of the students' choice.
+Previšić planned to join the Faculty of Humanities and Social Sciences (famous for its many agnostic and atheist students) with the Catholic Faculty of Theology, offering a double major in Theology and another field of the students' choice.

-Students at the Faculty of Humanities protested against this, claiming they do not want to be associated with a religious institution.
-They started posting memes of the dean Previšić online, as well as putting them up at various locations across the university (such as public halls, library, and the toilet).
+Students at the Faculty of Humanities protested against this, claiming they did not want to be associated with a religious institution.
+They started posting images online ridiculing dean Previšić, as well as putting them up at various locations across the university (such as public halls, library, and the toilet).
 The dean responded by hiring personal security guards.
 Many Croatian universities, institutions and charities also offered their support to the protesting students.